What is Breast Reconstruction Surgery?

-Every woman should consider reconstruction after mastectomy.
+Every woman should consider breast reconstruction surgery after mastectomy.
 If you require or have decided to go forward with mastectomy, it is of the utmost importance that you receive a consultation with a plastic surgeon specializing in breast reconstruction at our Los Angeles medical center, so that a team can be chosen and an exact reconstructive technique agreed upon.

 Today Direct-to-Implant Reconstruction (reconstruction at the same time as mastectomy) is the standard of care but there are rare circumstances, such as with some cases of inflammatory breast cancer, that prevent a patient from being a candidate for direct-to-implant reconstruction.

 Other factors as, such radiation injury, may prohibit the use of implants altogether, but there are multiple alternatives available such as DIEP flap breast reconstruction.